whitevanillaskies/whitebloom/docs/deferred_work.md

 Work that's not yet needed but it's worth keeping in mind.

+## Obsidian vault: double-click notification when not installed

+When Obsidian is not installed and the user double-clicks the vault node, the handler currently returns silently.
+The indicator dot on the label communicates the state persistently, but a momentary feedback on the action would be better UX.
+Needs an in-app toast system (non-blocking, auto-dismissing) that doesn't exist yet.
+Alternatively, the Electron `Notification` API could fire a native OS notification from the main process with no new UI infrastructure.

 ## Arrangements: workspace resource manager

 A first-class UI for managing all workspace resources — a logical asset library that lives above the physical `res/` and `blossoms/` directories, inspired by Aperture's Projects + Albums model and DaVinci Resolve's Media Pool.